shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 #### Throttling

+{% include product %}'s delivery infrastructure is optimized to deliver a large number of customer Webhooks and has a number of mechanisms in place to ensure optimal performance and reliability for all our customers.
+When a Webhook delivery is made, we examine the time that it took for the endpoint to respond.
+This metric, along with information about the volume of deliveries being processed, is combined to determine whether your Webhook endpoint is performing at a sustainable rate.

 Your consumer response times to deliveries will impact webhooks throughput for your site.

 Each site is allowed 1 minute of response time per minute.
-So if all configured consumer endpoints for a site take the full 6 seconds to respond, webhooks deliveries for that site will be throttled to 10 per a minute.
+If all configured consumer endpoints for a site take the full 6 seconds to respond, webhooks deliveries for that site will be throttled to 10 per a minute.

 When a high rate of overall throughput is needed, consumer endpoints should be designed according to the following model:
  1. Receive the request
  2. Spawn another process/thread to handle it the way you want
  3. Answer an acknowledging 200 immediately

+Factors that may contribute to poor performance include:
+- A poorly configured or under-resourced Webhook consumer endpoint
+- Delays in processing the delivery before sending a response

+#### Bursts

+If your {% include product %} site is being throttled as a result of short bursts of heavy activity, it will return to normal throughput once the burst of event activity has subsided.
+The [performance indicators](#performance) will provide insight into which of your configured endpoints are not performing well.

+#### Webhooks and geographic considerations

+The {% include product %} Webhook delivery infrastructure is hosted in the AWS US-East (Oregon) region.
+Optimization for delivery times may be possible by hosting your webhook endpint in a location closer to US-East.

 #### Status codes